joaotavora/eglot/README.md

-current *and future* file buffers of that major mode *inside your current project* automatically become \"managed\" by the LSP server, This means that information about these file's contents is exchanged periodically to provide enhanced code analysis.
-Among other features:
+current *and future* file buffers of that major mode *inside your current project* automatically become \"managed\" by the LSP server, This means that information about these file's contents is exchanged periodically to provide enhanced coding assistance.
+Eglot works primarily with Emacs' built-in libraries and _not_ with third-party replacements for those facilities.

 * definitions can be found via `xref-find-definitions`;
 * on-the-fly diagnostics are given by `flymake-mode`;
 * function signature hints are given by `eldoc-mode`;
 * completion can be summoned with `completion-at-point`.
+* projects are discovered via `project.el`'s API;

 Some extra features are provided if certain libraries are installed and enabled, such as: